Observing the stellar halo of Andromeda in cosmological simulations: the Auriga2PAndAS pipeline: Method

 \subsubsection{Projection}

 Once the initial mock stellar catalogues are built, we project them on the sky, placing the center of the simulated galaxy at the position of M31 (R.A., Dec)=($00^h42^m44.330^s$, $+41\degr 16'07.50"$) \citep{skrutskie_2006} and at a heliocentric distance of 778 kpc \citep{conn_2011,conn_2012}.
 The simulations are oriented such that their Galactic disks have a similar orientation to the disk of the Andromeda galaxy, with an inclination $i = 77.5\degr$ and a position angle $\theta = 37.7\degr$, following \citet{metz_2007}.
-For each realization, we rotate the disk around the vertical galactic axis with a random angle, so as to allow for future work to study statistically the properties of a given ``observed'' simulation with different points of view.
+Even though throughout this paper we only show and analyze a single realization of each simulated galaxy, the {\sc Auriga2Pandas} pipeline allows the user to rotate the disk around the vertical galactic axis with a random angle for each realization, so as to allow for future work to study statistically the properties of a given ``observed'' simulation with different points of view.
 The coordinates of each ``star'' are computed in the plane tangential to the celestial sphere at the location of M31, $(\xi, \eta)$.
 As per convention, $\xi$ increasing toward the west and $\eta$ toward the north.
 Throughout the rest of the paper, only one realization for each Auriga halo is considered.
 A statistical analysis of the simulations, incorporating different points of view for each halo will be performed in the future.

-The apparent velocities of the ``stars'' are also computed, and we add to this the global motion of M31, ($V_{los}$, $\mu_\alpha^*$, $\mu_\delta$)=(-300 km.s$^{-1}$, 65 $\mu$as.yr$^{-1}$, -57$\mu$as.yr$^{-1}$) \citep{mcconnachie_2012,vandermarel_2019}, assuming a Solar radius of 8.1 kpc \citep{gravitycollaboration_2018a}, a circular velocity at the Solar radius of 229 km.s$^{-1}$ \citep{eilers_2019} and a Solar peculiar motion of (U$_\odot$, V$_\odot$, W$_\odot$) = (11.1, 12.24, and 7.25) km.s$^{-1}$ in local standard of rest coordinates \citep{schonrich_2010}.
+The apparent velocities of the ``stars'' are also computed from their physical velocity, to which we add the global motion of M31, ($V_{los}$, $\mu_\alpha^*$, $\mu_\delta$)=(-300 km.s$^{-1}$, 65 $\mu$as.yr$^{-1}$, -57$\mu$as.yr$^{-1}$) \citep{mcconnachie_2012,vandermarel_2019}, assuming a Solar radius of 8.1 kpc \citep{gravitycollaboration_2018a}, a circular velocity at the Solar radius of 229 km.s$^{-1}$ \citep{eilers_2019} and a Solar peculiar motion of (U$_\odot$, V$_\odot$, W$_\odot$) = (11.1, 12.24, and 7.25) km.s$^{-1}$ in local standard of rest coordinates \citep{schonrich_2010}.

 In panel (a) of Figure \ref{steps}, we show the impact of this step to mock H23.
 Here, we only show a random sub-sample of $1,000,000$ ``stars'' in the figure for clarity.